SAP/luigi/core/examples/luigi-sample-angular/README.md

 5. Open it in your browser.

-    In your favourite browser, go to http://localhost:4200/
+    Open it in your browser by going to [http://localhost:4200/](http://localhost:4200/)`.

-6. Reflect changes on luigi code on the example app.
+6. Reflect changes in the Luigi code on the exemplary application.

-    a.
-For Luigi Core you have to let it bundle again on every change you apply to it.
-The easiest approach is to open Luigi´s root folder in another tab in your terminal window and have the following running:
+    - You must let the Luigi core to bundle every change you apply to it.
+The easiest approach is to open the Luigi root folder in another tab of your terminal window and run the following command:
     ```bash
     cd core && npm run bundle -- --watch
     ```
-    b.
-Luigi Client is not bundled, so you are fine just updating it without bundling.
+    - The Luigi Client is not bundled, so you are able to update it without bundling.

-    c. *The autoreload of your application only updates the application*.
-Type CMD + R to reflect the changes of the linked modules (Luigi Core and Luigi Client) on the website.
+    - The auto-reload of your application only updates the application.
+Type `CMD + R` to reflect the changes of the linked modules (Luigi Core and Luigi Client) in the website.

 <!-- ## Run server